 In practice this can be used to smooth out swings in building temperature, so for example, a concrete structure can be cooled overnight using the lower night time air temperature, and this will translate to lower air conditioning loads during the daytime or periods of peak occupancy.

 Whether this property is beneficial or not depends heavily on the usage patterns of the building in question.
-High thermal mass structures are typically most efficient in applications such as hospitals, where maintaining a consistent temperature 24/7 is desirable.
+High thermal mass structures are normally most efficient in applications such as hospitals, where maintaining a consistent temperature 24/7 is desirable.

 Temperature Gradients